moudut13/new-tools/README.md

       $ ls <br/>
       $ bash NewTools.sh <br/>

+Thanks To:

-  Enjoy Me Fried
+       $Enjoy Me Fried

-  Thanks To : GitHub
+       $Thanks To : GitHub

-  Thanks To : All Fried No Life
+       $Thanks To : All Fried No Life